What is telehealth?

 - Mental health counseling

 - Urgent care conditions, such as sinusitis, urinary tract infections, common rashes, etc.

 For telehealth visits, just like with an in-person visit, it is important to be prepared and have good communication with the provider.

-- Understanding Telehealth (Department of Health and Human Services)
+- What is Telehealth?
+(Department of Health and Human Services) Also in Spanish

 - Talking With Your Doctor: MedlinePlus Health Topic (National Library of Medicine) Also in Spanish

-- Preparing for a Video Visit (Department of Health and Human Services)
+- Preparing for a Virtual Visit (Department of Health and Human Services) Also in Spanish

 - Telehealth: Technology Meets Health Care (Mayo Foundation for Medical Education and Research) Also in Spanish